-Youth Justice, Life Course/ Desistance, Social Inequality, Prisoner Reentry, Urban Crime, Qualitative Research Methods
+Youth Justice, Life Course/ Desistance, Social Inequalities, Corrections/Reentry, Urban Crime, Qualitative Research Methods

-Dr. Fader’s primary research interests are in urban social inequality and crime; youth justice; corrections; desistance and prisoner reentry; life course sociology and criminology, especially the transition to adulthood; and qualitative research methods.
-Her current research includes: (1) an ethnographic study of masculinity, adulthood and crime among men aged 25-34 living in a high-reentry community in Philadelphia; (2) a series of long-term case studies exploring the life trajectories of young men of color who were incarcerated as youth and are now in their early 30s; (3) a randomized controlled trial (RCT) of Family Functional Therapy modified for youth at risk of gang-joining (FFT-G), funded by the National Institute of Justice.
+Dr. Fader’s primary research interests are in urban social inequalities and crime; youth justice; corrections; desistance and prisoner reentry; life course sociology and criminology, especially the transition to adulthood; and qualitative research methods.
+She is the author of Falling Back: Incarceration and Transitions to Adulthood among Urban Youth, which was recognized as the best book of 2016 by the American Society of Criminology and the Academy of Criminal Justice Sciences.
+Her current research includes: (1) an ethnographic study of Millennial men living in a high-reentry community in Philadelphia; (2) a series of long-term case studies exploring the life trajectories of young men of color who were incarcerated as youth and are now in their mid-30s; (3) a randomized controlled trial (RCT) of Family Functional Therapy modified for youth at risk of gang-joining (FFT-G), funded by the National Institute of Justice.

 Sankofa, jub, Alexandra Cox, Jamie J. Fader, Laura Abrams, Anne Nurse, and Michelle Inderbitzin.
-2017.
+2018.
 “Juvenile Corrections in the Era of Reform: A Meta-Synthesis of Qualitative Studies.”
 International Journal of Offender Therapy and Comparative Criminology.
-Online First.
+62(7):1763-86.

 Fader, Jamie J. 2016. “’Selling Smarter Not Harder’: The Role of the Life Course in Shaping Perceptions of and Adaptations to Sanction Risk” International Journal of Drug Policy.
 36(2016):120-129.